There are3 tests that can measure cortisol

 Urinary free cortisol (UFC): Measures cortisol levels in the urine over a 24-hour period

-A DST can help determine if you have an underlying condition called Cushing syndrome (hypercortisolism)
+A DST can help determine if you have an underlying condition called endogenous hypercortisolism

-Sometimes, too much cortisol is made over a long period of time due to a growth on the adrenal gland, pituitary gland, or somewhere else in the body.
-A DST is the most sensitive way to tell if this is the case for you.
+Sometimes, excess cortisol is made due to a growth on the adrenal gland, pituitary gland, or somewhere else in the body.
+A DST is the most sensitive way to tell if that is the case for you.

 The DST in 1, 2, 3